N420; Short form: BA/AFS

 You will need to choose four of the subject streams below.

-You will continue to study the same subject streams as in Year 2.
+You will continue to study the same subject streams as previous years.

 We also offers a number of electives and options that provide you with an opportunity to gain an additional professional body qualification.

 Students who studied accounting courses at UCLan were very satisfied with the teaching on their course, with organisation and management of the courses and access to learning resources scoring very highly (based on 2015 National Student Survey results).